It looks like you are visiting this site

 When we visit a new client, we discuss their ideas, colour preferences and corporate branding.
 We then suggest the best varieties of plant to enhance their interior décor; working with the lighting conditions and heat levels of a building is paramount.
 Particularly sunny offices will need very different plants to dark offices, and we need to ensure both kinds will thrive.
 When we are happy that we’ve got it just right, we will order our plants in from specialist growers to arrive in time for installation.

-man at desk next to windowplanters on wood lined wall
+Man at desk next to windowPlanters on wood lined wall

 Having our fantastic greenhouse means we have plenty of space and the perfect environment to plant-up our new installations, in-house rather an on-site.
 With this approach the Plants are already beginning to become established in their planters or containers before they are delivered to the client.
 It’s also safer and more stable for the plants to be transported in this manner.